 (c) the manager of the mine;

-“restricted quarry manager’s certificate” means a certificate issued under regulation 2.25;
+restricted quarry manager’s certificate means a certificate issued under regulation 2.25;

-“senior inspector”, in relation to a mine, means the district inspector appointed by the State mining engineer to be the senior inspector responsible for the region in which the mine is located;
+senior inspector, in relation to a mine, means the district inspector appointed by the State mining engineer to be the senior inspector responsible for the region in which the mine is located;

-“specified”, in relation to a notice, certificate or other instrument, means specified in the notice, certificate or instrument;
+specified, in relation to a notice, certificate or other instrument, means specified in the notice, certificate or instrument;

-“surface mining operation” means any mining operation that is not underground;
+surface mining operation means any mining operation that is not underground;

-“underground supervisor’s certificate” means a certificate issued under regulation 2.23;
+underground supervisor’s certificate means a certificate issued under regulation 2.23;

-“Worksafe Australia” means Worksafe Australia established under the National Occupational Health and Safety Commission Act 1985 of the Commonwealth.
+Worksafe Australia means Worksafe Australia established under the National Occupational Health and Safety Commission Act 1985 of the Commonwealth.

 [Regulation 1.3 amended in Gazette 13 Dec 1996 p.
 6932; 29 Feb 2008 p.
 685.]